Is PMP Certification Good for Your Career?

 I needed time to think about my answer because I’ve had my PMP Project Management certification for over 7 years now and needed time to reflect on the benefits.
 I was sure there were benefits, but I wanted to clearly articulate them to my colleague.

-My initial reason for pursuing my PMP Project Management Certification was that this piece of paper seemed important for my career.
-At the very least it differentiated me from those that did not have their PMP project management certification.
+My initial reason for pursuing my Certification was that this piece of paper seemed important for my career.
+At the very least it differentiated me from those that did not have it.
 It put me in a category of certified professionals that immediately established a certain amount of credibility.
 I couldn’t imagine going to a doctor that didn’t have Ph.D., or MD after their name.
 PMP after my name as a project manager seemed to fall into the same category.

-I’m glad to say the initial reasons for pursuing my project management certification were realized.
+I’m glad to say the initial reasons for pursuing my credential were realized.
 But, I was also pleasantly surprised to experience the following benefits as well:

 It Serves as a Filtering Mechanism for Project Hiring Decisions